 Kyla Denwood is a recent graduate from Tulane University where she earned dual degrees in Economics (B.S.) and International Development (B.A.) to understand the role of the private sector in promoting social change.
 Her research and career interests lie at the nexus of labor, international education, social innovation, social entrepreneurship, and economic development.
 She has been fortunate to pursue relevant opportunities in Kenya, Paraguay, the United Arab Emirates, and New Orleans.
 Kyla recently finished her tenure as a Youth Ambassador at Expo 2020 Dubai where she represented Illinois and Louisiana as a cultural ambassador at the U.S.A.
 Pavilion.
 Inspired by her international experiences and quantitative research, she now works as a Research Associate for the International Programs department of NORC at the University of Chicago, where she researches a variety of topics ranging from youth engagement to poverty alleviation to democracy and governance in countries across all regions of the world.
 In her free time, Kyla enjoys playing flute, ballroom dancing, and learning to skateboard.

-With more than a decade of experience as a nonprofit leader, Janine specializes in cross-sector partnerships with a special interest in creating equality for women and girls globally.
+With more than a decade of experience as a nonprofit leader, Janine N'jie David (she/her) specializes in cross-sector partnerships with a special interest in creating equality for women and girls globally.

-Janine has held senior leadership positions at Spark, a national youth mentoring organization, and Plan UK, a global children’s rights organization.
+Prior to her work at UCLA, Janine held senior leadership positions at Spark, a national youth mentoring organization, and Plan UK, a global children’s rights organization.
 Her work took her to Zambia, Malawi, Sierra Leone, and India.
-Janine holds a Masters in Public Policy (MPP) from UCLA Luskin School of Public Affairs.
-She is a member of their MPP Alumni Council and a Luskin Alumni Career Leader, which helps current students prepare for the job market.
+Janine holds a Masters in Public Policy (MPP) from UCLA Luskin School of Public Affairs, is a member of their MPP Alumni Council, and a Luskin Alumni Career Leader, where she supports current students prepare for the job market.
 Janine is also a member of the Los Angeles Women’s Collective, a political action committee that empowers women in Los Angeles to influence political and legislative progress.
-Janine lives in the Santa Ynez Valley, California, and is a proud mother to an energetic toddler girl!
+Janine spends her time between the beautiful Santa Ynez Valley and Los Angeles and is a proud mother to an energetic toddler girl!

 Postdoctoral Research Fellow